pik-piam/discussions/README.md

   ➡️ You can **convert issues to discussions** either individually or bulk by labels.
 Looking at you, issues labeled “question” or “discussion”.

-  👀 Can't find the Discussions page?
-Looky here:
+  👀 Can't find the actual Discussions page?
+Looky here: https://github.com/pik-piam/discussions/discussions
   ![Screenshot 2022-03-15 115741](https://user-images.githubusercontent.com/11047746/158363346-904f9a45-5898-48aa-93a2-b77f518d0c8a.png)